 But the “Smoking Gun” was the Final National Exit Poll, which indicated that there were 5-6 million more returning Bush 2000 voters than were alive in 2004.
 This “phantom voter” anomaly has never been discussed by pundits in the media or political scientists in academia even though similar anomalies occurred in 1988, 1992 and 2008.
 The media pundits still claim that the recorded vote is correct (and the exit polls are wrong) despite millions of uncounted votes in every election.

-Proving Election Fraud is a comprehensive resource for analyzing presidential elections from 1968 to 2008, including the 2006 midterms.
+Proving Election Fraud is a comprehensive resource for analyzing presidential elections from 1968 to 2008.
 It is written for readers of virtually all backgrounds.
 The only requirement is an inquisitive, open mind.
 The True Vote is estimated using basic statistical modeling that is avoided in the media and academia.
-Spreadsheet-based pre-election and True Vote models are available for anyone to use on the Internet.
+Spreadsheet-based pre-election and post-election True Vote models are available on the Internet.